-Pat Poore is in his fourth season as an assistant coach at the University of Minnesota.
+Pat Poore has been an assistant coach at the University of Minnesota for four seasons.
 He coaches the running backs, after leading the wide receivers for the Gophers from 2011-13.

 Poore is a 28-year veteran of college coaching.
 Prior to his time at Minnesota, he spent three seasons at Northern Illinois.
 His first two years at NIU were spent coaching the quarterbacks, while he coached the wide receivers in 2010.